jasonjoh/java-calendar-demo/README.md

   1. Switch back to the Azure management portal.
 Select the **Manage Manifest** button and choose **Upload Manifest**.
 Browse to the manifest file you just updated and upload.

+1. Open the `./src/main/java/com/outlook/dev/calendardemo/AuthHelper.java` file and replace the `YOUR V1 CLIENT ID HERE` string with the client ID you copied after creating the app in Azure.
+1. Replace the `YOUR CERT THUMBPRINT HERE` with the value of `customKeyIdentifier` from your app's manifest.

 ## Run the sample

-1. Open the `java-calendar-demo` project in Eclipse.
-Open the `./src/main/java/com/outlook/dev/calendardemo/AuthHelper.java` file and replace the `YOUR V1 CLIENT ID HERE` string with the client ID you copied after creating the app in Azure.
-1. Replace the `YOUR V1 CERT THUMBPRINT HERE` with the value of `customKeyIdentifier` from your app's manifest.
 1. Save the file and run the app.
 1. Browse to `http://localhost:8080/java-calendar-demo`.